 Wrapped up in cossetting blankets, the Skin Matters signature facial starts with a deep three-part cleanse, followed by a gentle peel and an efficient round of extraction.
 I am then hooked up to a series of magical machines including a penetrating oxygen probe, which sounds slightly sci-fi but it is surprisingly relaxing, especially when followed by a reflexology foot massage.
 A moisture-packed mask is also wired up, employing electrical pulses to help deeply nourish and soothe the skin.

 Evans’ bespoke facials couple a no-nonsense, medical approach with a welcome dose of pleasurable pampering and wow, does it work.
-Through the course of what is called work (somebody's got to do it) I have experienced all kinds of masks, machines and facial workouts, and rarely have any left my skin quite as plump and perfectly clear as Skin Matters.
-Lines are all but erased, dark circles diminished and I feel mentally recharged.
+Through the course of what is called my job (somebody's got to do it) I have experienced all kinds of masks, machines and facial workouts, and rarely have any left my skin quite as plump and perfectly clear as Skin Matters.
+Lines are lessened, dark circles diminished and I feel mentally recharged.

 Alongside facials by Evans and her team, Skin Matters offers injectible aesthetics by Fiona McCarthy and customised IV drips by Katrin Hempel, priced at £150.
 While it may sound costly, drips are mostly requested by high-powered professionals who simply can’t afford to risk a sick day at the office.
 Ergo, cheap at the price.
 Leave some time to browse the curated shelves of skincare products, handpicked by Evans, and follow her Instagram account for regular recommendations and tips.

 Facials from £163 with a skin expert and £190 with Joanne; 119B Portland Road, Notting Hill, London W11 4LN, skin-matters.co.uk